EventUI/PogTree/README.md

 #### Parsing YUIDoc information out of multi-line comments.

 In this more complicated example, the parser is told to look for only multi-line comment starts at the top level of its hierarchy, then when within a MultiLineCommentContext the parser begins looking for the start tokens for a YUIDoc parameter info comments and for the ending multi-line comment token.

 The result is a hierarchy of contexts that contains two YUIDocContexts that contain the full text of both YUIDoc parameter directives, which can easily be extracted using a TokenReader to recursively seek through the hierarchy to find them.

+The other "matching" YUIDoc parameter directives (the one in the single-line comment and the one in the string) are ignored because they are not being looked for outside of a MultiLineCommentContext, so the "noise" matches that would satisfy the YUIDocParamStart's Regex pattern are ignored as they are not being looked for in a PlainTextContext.

-    public class MultipleContextEnding
+    public class TestYUIDocExample //A XUnit test
     {
         [Fact]
-        public void TestMultipleEnds()
+        public void TestYUIDoc()
         {
             var content = """
-                //a single line comment

-                /*Multi-line comment.*/

-                /*Summary
+                //@param {SomeType} This won't get picked up by the parser because it's not in a multi-line quote

+                var commonFailureCase = "@param {SomeType} This also won't get picked up by the parser."

+                /*
+                A
+                Multi
+                -line
+                comment.
+                This DOES get captured by the parser and becomes its own MultiLineCommentContext */

+                /**The actual set of YUIDoc directives we want to capture are the two below.
-                @param {SomeValue} a The first value.
+                @param {SomeType} a The first value.
-                @param {SomeOtherValue} b The second value.*/
+                @param {SomeType} b The second value.*/
                 function Test(a, b)
                 {
                     console.log(a + b);